 If a URA proposal is missing a given section, the proposal receives a score of ZERO for that section.

 Submit the Undergraduate Research Assistantship form.
-Only faculty may complete this URA application.
+Only Faculty may complete this URA application.
+All applications must be for Faculty research - we cannot fund student research projects through the URA Program.

 Because this application requires a great deal of information, we suggest you prepare your answers in advance in a word processing application such as Word and cut and paste your answers into the application.